-If there is a mismatch between the mgroup/groupse property and the Local or Remote Descriptor then error code 473 “Conflicting Property Values” should be returned.
-For example: if the MGC specifies a StreamID of a H.248 Stream whose Local Descriptor does not have the same address/port as the other H.248 Streams in the group (and is not updated in the current command).
+If there is a mismatch between the mgroup/sgroupse and/or mgroup/rgroupse property and the Local or Remote Descriptor in general error code 473 “Conflicting Property Values” should be returned.
+Although a more specific error code may be returned if available.
+The underlying reasons for generating an error may depend on the semantic associated with the group.

+For example: An error may be generated if the MGC uses the “BUNDLE” semantic and specifies a StreamID of a H.248 Stream whose Local Descriptor does not have the same address/port as the other H.248 Streams in the group (and is not updated in the current command).
+An error may be generated if MGC uses the “LSP” semantic and specifies the StreamIDs of H.248 streams where the MG cannot maintain lip sync.

-{Editor’s note: Error handling may be dependent on grouping semantics, i.e. an address error wouldn't be generated for Lip sync.}
+{Contributor’s note: The Contributors agree that the underlying reason for generating an error may be different depending on the semantic however errors typically would be as a result of a mismatch between the semantic and/or H.248 StreamIDs and the specific Termination/Stream properties/attributes.
+Therefore as a general rule error code 473 would be appropriate.}

-10.6.3 Usage in RTP Multiplexing
+11 Usage in RTP Multiplexing